 In May 2017 I gave a talk at TDWI Leadership Summit in Chicago.
 The general message I was trying to convey was that businesses operate as ecosystems and public API platforms play a crucial role in ecosystem leadership.
 It is possible today to build a startup with a very negligible up-front investment.
 This startup can deliver an existing product or service in innovative new ways … Continue reading Architecting API ecosystems: my interview with Anthony Brovchenko of R. Culturi

 Evernote had 100 million users as of March 2014.
 In June 2012 they cited 1.4 million premium subscribers.
 Evernote Premium costs $45 per year.
 Businesses can purchase enterprise subscriptions with a different pricing plan, but $45 seems to be the lower number, so let’s stick with that.
-It means that with 1.4 million paid subscribers … Continue reading What can Evernote Teach Us About Enterprise App Architecture
+It means that with 1.4 million paid subscribers they have revenues of at least $63 million per year. … Continue reading What can Evernote Teach Us About Enterprise App Architecture